 - It also treats dandruff.

-All of us know that Islam is very easy, it is narrated in hadith of Prophet Muhammad (PBUH) that Islam is easy and we should not make it tough to make people go away from Islam.
+All of us know that Islam is very easy.
+It is narrated in the hadith of Prophet Muhammad (PBUH) that Islam is easy, and we should not make it tough to make people go away from Islam.

-We really hope this blog has answered your question related to this.
-Do share this article with your friends and family to educate them about the true and correct Islam.
+We hope this blog has answered your question related to this.
+Share this article with your friends and family to educate them about true and correct Islam.